North Germanic peoples: Ancient history

 During the Iron Age the peoples of Scandinavia were engaged in the export of slaves and amber to the Roman Empire, receiving prestige goods in return.
 This is attested by artifacts of gold and silver that have been found at rich burials from the period.
 North Germanic tribes, chiefly Swedes, were probably engaged as middlemen in the slave trade along the Baltic coast between Balts and Slavs and the Roman Empire.
 The North Germanic tribes at the time were skilled metal and leather workers, which supplemented their trade in iron and amber.
 In his book Germania, the Roman historian Tacitus mentions the Swedes (Suiones) as being governed by powerful rulers and excelling at seafaring.
 From a very early time, Germanic tribes are thought to have interacted with and possibly settled in the Baltic states, in which they would leave a profound influence, particularly on the ancient Estonians.

 During the Iron Age various Germanic tribes migrated from Scandinavia to East-Central Europe.
 This included the Rugii, Goths, Gepids, Vandals, Burgundians and others.
 The Rugii might have originated in Western Norway (Rogaland).
 The migrations of most of these tribes is thought to have occurred around 200 BC, though the Vandals might have migrated earlier.
 According to the historian Procopius, these tribes were distinguished by their height, fair complexion, physical attractiveness and common cultural characteristics, suggesting a common origin.
 Because of the large number of Germanic tribes that traced their origin to Scandinavia, the region became known by Early Medieval historians as the Factory of Nations (Officina Gentium) or Womb of Nations (Vagina Nationum).
 The early Germanic tribes that migrated from Scandinavia became speakers of East Germanic dialects.
 Though these tribes were probably indistinguishable from later North Germanic tribes at the time of their migration, the culture and language of North and East Germanic tribes would thereafter take divergent lines of development.
-Another Germanic tribe which claimed Scandinavian origins were the Lombards.

 It is likely that Proto-Norse emerged as a separate Germanic dialect around the 1st century.
 The ethnogenesis of the North Germanic peoples is thought to have occurred in Sweden.
 Sweden was the home of the earliest attestations of North Germanic culture, and the later North Germanic tribes of Norway and Denmark originated in Sweden.
-Archaeological evidence suggests that the North Germanic tribes at the time constituted one of five main tribal groups among the Germanic peoples, the others being North Sea Germanic tribes (Frisians, Saxons and Angles), Weser-Rhine Germanic tribes (Hessians, Franks), Elbe Germanic tribes (Lombards, Alemanni, Bavarians) and Oder-Vistula Germanic tribes (Goths, Vandals, Burgundians).
+Archaeological evidence suggests that the North Germanic tribes at the time constituted one of five main tribal groups among the Germanic peoples, the others being North Sea Germanic tribes (Frisians, Saxons and Angles), Weser–Rhine Germanic tribes (Hessians, Franks), Elbe Germanic tribes (Lombards, Alemanni, Bavarians) and Oder-Vistula Germanic tribes (Goths, Vandals, Burgundians).